CrowdStrike/falcon-integration-gateway/README.md

 ## Developer Guide

-Start with learning about the [backends](fig/backends).
-Instruction may differ slightly depending of your backend of interest.
+Start with learning about the different [backends](fig/backends).
+Instructions may differ slightly depending on the backend of interest.